rafael977/resume/README.md

 ###### RoTF Team

-- Develop backend services for Mercedes-Benz Sales Transaction System using C# and .NET core stack
+- Develop backend services for Mercedes-Benz Sales Transaction System using C# and .NET Core technical stack

-- Use Docker as the solution for containerized microservices architecture, with Docker Swarm as the container orchestration solution
+- Use Docker for containerized microservices architecture, with Docker Swarm as the container orchestration

-- Practice agile in development
+- Apply agile methodology in development

-- Constantly providing suggestions to improve the system, such as introducing MQ for handling integration events, taking PoC for exploring CQRS pattern in implementing microservices, etc
+- Constantly providing suggestions to improve the system, such as introducing MQ for asynchronously handling certain requests, taking PoC for exploring CQRS pattern in implementing microservices, improving SQL query for boosting search speed by 100%, and so on
+- Writing unit tests and watch out and fix code smells to improve code quality
+- Guide other colleagues on some technical problems
 - Providing product support and solved several critical issues, include one that impacting scalability of microservices

 #### Senior Software Engineer